vitalitylearning2021/accelLibs/PyCUDA.md

 deviceAdd(cuda.Out(h_c), cuda.In(h_a), cuda.In(h_b), np.int32(N), block = blockDim, grid = gridDim)
 ```

 The code is now shorter, but simplicity is paid with execution times.
-Indeed, memory transfers now affect the computation time which becomes `0.957ms`.
+Indeed, memory transfers now affect the computation time which becomes `0.000948s`.

-Version 2 using SourceModule and copying data from host to device on-the-fly
+---

-Version 3: using gpuArrays
+### Version 3: using `gpuArrays`
 In the third version, GPU arrays are dealt with by the gpuarray class.
 The elementwise sum is then performed by using the possibility offered by such a class of expressing array operations on the GPU with the classical numpy array syntax without explicitly coding a __global__ function and using SourceModule.

 As compared to the first version, we have now a timing penalty since the elementwise execution requires 1.014ms.